-The trouble with arthritis is that the pain and inflammation never goes away, unless we do something about it.
-My last blog outlined some of what we can do nutritionally to keep it at bay, but topically there are things we can do too.
+Sadly, with arthritis, pain and inflammation never go away, unless we do something about it.
+I have already outlined some of what we can do nutritionally to keep arthritis at bay.
+Topically there are things we can do also.

-There are lots of natural home remedies out there that help with pain and inflammation.
-These remedies can be the most comforting and are probably what our grandparents would have used.
+There are lots of natural home remedies that help with pain and inflammation.
+These remedies can be the most comforting and are what our grandparents will have used.

 They are as follows:

-- Body massages and steam baths are also good treatments;
+- Body massages and steam baths are good treatments;

 - Dilute Lavender, Juniper, Garlic, Rosemary, Sage, Sassafras oils and Thyme in one part to 10 parts of olive oil.
 Apply to the affected painful joints;